-This follows directly from known properties of the quantile score and CRPS \citep{Laio2007, Gneiting2011}, see Appendix \ref{app:derivation}.
+This follows directly from known properties of the quantile score and CRPS \cite{Laio2007, Gneiting2011}, see Appendix \ref{app:derivation}.
 Consequently the score can be interpreted heuristically as a measure of distance between the predictive distribution and the true observation, where the units are those of the absolute error, on the natural scale of the data.
-Indeed, in the case $K = 0$ where only the predictive median is used, $\text{WIS}_{\alpha_{0}}(F, y)$ is simply the absolute error.
-Furthermore, the CRPS reduces to the absolute error when $F$ is a point forecast \citep{Gneiting2007}.
-We will use the specification \eqref{eq:w_i} of the weights in the remainder of the article, but remark that different weighting schemes may be reasonable depending on the application context.
+Indeed, in the case $K = 0$ where only the predictive median is used, $\text{WIS}_{\alpha_{0}}(F, y)$ is equal to the absolute error.
+Furthermore, the WIS and CRPS reduce to the absolute error when $F$ is a point forecast \cite{Gneiting2007}.
+We will use the specification \eqref{eq:w_k} of the weights in the remainder of the article, but remark that different weighting schemes may be reasonable depending on the application context.

 In practice, evaluation of forecasts submitted to the \textit{COVID-19 Forecast Hub} will be done based on the predictive median and $K = 11$ prediction intervals with $\alpha_1 = 0.02, \alpha_2 = 0.05, \alpha_3 = 0.1, \dots, \alpha_{11} = 0.9$ (implying nominal coverages of $98\%, 95\%, 90\%, \dots, 10\%$).
 This corresponds to the quantiles teams are required to report in their submissions and implies that relative to the CRPS, slightly more emphasis is given to intervals with high nominal coverage.